scott815/super-paprika/src/pages/index.md

     type: section_posts
     background: white
     title: Latest Posts
-  - section_id: 99 Members
-    title: ''
-    subtitle: ''
-    background: white
-    features:
-      - title: 99 Members only
-        content: >
-          The fund has been designed with exclusivity in mind and will only ever have 99 participants.
-Once this number has been reached no further investors will be onboarded unless a current investor cashes out for good this making a space available for new blood.

-          All investors will receive a custom investor card manufactured from gold as well as a personalized NFT backed with $1000 of cryptocurrency which they are able to keep or melt when they so desire.
-        image_alt: lorem-ipsum
-        actions: []
-        type: feature_item
-    type: section_features
 meta_title: Stackbit Azimuth Theme
 meta_description: The preview of the Azimuth theme
 template: landing